-- Whole class feedback lessons are to be completed x2 during shorter half terms (e.g. 5 weeks) and x3/4 during longer half terms (e.g. 6 8 weeks) - YGE cards will be used to assess the children's writing.
-This will be shared with the children. - YGEs can be numbered and referred to in feedback. - Children will be given the opportunity to respond to their feedback using purple pen to edit and redraft (see Appendix 1), where appropriate. - Children will be made aware of their writing target (specific to each year group) and this will be referred to. - Writing challenges and extension tasks must be planned for, to provide a clear purpose and link with YGEs.
+• Whole class feedback lessons are to be completed x2 during shorter half terms (e.g. 5 weeks) and x3/4 during longer half terms (e.g. 6 - 8 weeks)

+- YGE cards will be used to assess the children's writing.
+This will be shared with the children.
+From January Year 6 will move away from YGE and TAFs will be used for marking. - YGEs can be numbered and referred to in feedback. - Children will be given the opportunity to respond to their feedback using purple pen to edit and redraft (see Appendix 1), where appropriate. - Children will be made aware of their writing target (specific to each year group) and this will be referred to. - Writing challenges and extension tasks must be planned for, to provide a clear purpose and link with YGEs.